Forest Service Map

 United States Forest Service

-The United States Forest Service (USFS) manages an impressive 193 million acres (780,000 km2) of land.
+The United States Forest Service (USFS) manages an impressive 193 million acres (780,000 km2).
 This is equivalent to 8.5 percent of the country.

 The national forest system was created in 1891 when president Benjamin Harrison signed the Land Revision Act.